Migrate: Payments Bot -> Suby

 Follow this short guide to migrate your existing setup and subscribers to Suby in just 3 steps.
+Go to your Discord server, open any team channel, and type

+This command launches the migration assistant directly in Discord.
 You’ll go through a short, guided flow to select what should be imported into Suby.

 Phase 1 — Select roles to migrate